pkolano/shift/README.md

     - integrity verification of transfers with partial retransfer/resum to rectify corruption

+    - detection of silent corruption between transfers of the same file

     - throttling based on local and remote resource utilization

     - automatic retrieval/release of files residing on DMF-managed file systems